Lawrence Andreasen: Bridges and death

-In later years, Andreasen several times attempted to set the record for the highest dive from a bridge.
+In later years, Andreasen attempted on several occasions to set the record for the highest dive from a bridge.
 On September 29, 1988 he successfully jumped 160 ft from the Gerald Desmond Bridge in Long Beach, California.
 A 4 ft overhang meant he could not attempt a dive headfirst, thus preventing him from breaking the record.
 He was cited for an infraction by the police for this undertaking, and he swore off further attempts, saying "I've had it with diving ...
 That's it, I'm retired" from the hospital where he was taken after the fall temporarily paralyzed his chest and arms.

 In December 1988, he was talked down by police from the Vincent Thomas Bridge in Los Angeles in another attempt to break the record, later saying he "just wanted to see if he had the old Olympic stuff."
 Andreasen was arrested for trespassing at the same bridge in April 1989, and he was committed to Metropolitan State Hospital for his safety in March 1990, but was reported missing late in the evening of October 25.
 On October 26, 1990, Andreasen was killed after apparently diving from the 385 ft west tower of the same bridge.
 His death was ruled an accident.